His sigh came from his soul. He never planned on going back to work so soon, but he was called upon on an emergency.

-“They are still in America, they will be back in few weeks.”
-He said to his colleagues who demanded to see baby and Editi.
+“They are still in America, they will be back in few weeks,” he said to his colleagues who demanded to see the baby and Editi.

 Everyone drank, danced to the classic music that played, while Annie served everyone with drinks and small chops that she’d made specially in her mother’s kitchen.

 “How is my godson doing?”
 Nneoma asked Editi over the phone, they were on a video call.
 Editi pointed the phone camera to where the baby was sleeping in a blue cot.
-“Aw, he is such a cutie.”
+“Aw, he is such a cutie,” Nneoma said.

-“He looks like his father.”
-Editi said joyously.
-“I got you nice stuffs from here.”
+“He looks like his father,” Editi said joyously.
+“I got you nice stuff from here.”

 Nneoma chuckled.
 “Thanks dear.”

 “Winter is coming, and we need to leave here.
 I am already having flu, and Nathan sucks and cries every night,” she sighed, “I need to come back home.
 I miss our own pepper soup.”